xangma/ML_RF/README.md

 ####settings.py
 Contains all settings for program.
 Is quite particular so be careful.
 Can swap out filters/colours as needed.

+12/7/16
+- Added option to assess feature importances of each class compared to the others.
+Shows a crude plot.

 6/7/16

 - Added run_sciama_plots.py.
 This uses the outputs of run_sciama.py (reading the directory structure) and allows the program to: